Rogerskelamen/nvim/README.md

 - `sv`, `sh`

+  > split vertically, split horizontally

-  Change the format of current split window, sv for vertical one, sh for horizontal one.
+  Change the format of current split window, `sv` for vertical one, `sh` for horizontal one.

 ### Tab Usage